nautechsystems/nautilus_trader/docs/user_guide/backtest_example.md

 For this notebook we will use FX data from `histdata.com`, simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select an FX pair, and one or more months of data to download.

 Once you have downloaded the data, set the variable `DATA_DIR` below to the directory containing the data.
-By default it will use the users `Downloads` directory.
+By default, it will use the users `Downloads` directory.
 <!-- #endregion -->

 ```python